 UNUSUALNESS Definition (aka CosSimilarity)

-There’s a blue partially filled circle inside a green square.
+There’s a partially filled circle inside a green square.
 The darker the green the square is, the higher the priority for testing.
 The circle explains the priority; a mostly white circle means the computer has seen many other messages with words like this one, so it thinks this message is normal.
 A mostly blue circle means the computer thinks this message is unusual, so it may not be very good at choosing its topic.
 To see the messages that are the most unusual, please sort by “Unusualness”.

 [Driver sorts by Unusualness.]